FilipPaskalev/Bootstrap-Portfolio/README.md

 ### Project structure

-1️⃣ GitHub repositories with name `Bootstrap-Portfolio`.
+1️⃣ GitHub repository with name `Bootstrap-Portfolio`.

-2️⃣ Inside your `Bootstrap-Portfolio` repo, folder with structure for the webpage.
+2️⃣ Inside your `Bootstrap-Portfolio` repo, a folder with structure for the webpage.

 ```bash
 ├── Bootstrap-Portfolio